 - Place the motor back

 Tevo Tornado Control Panel

 So why do we like the Bondtech Extruder Compared to the Titan Extruder clone?
-Its simple, it just works!
-The easily adjustable tension coupled with the dual drive gives you flexibility to fine tune your filament tension.
-This power house of an extruder just keeps puling
+It is simple; it just works!
+The easily adjustable tension coupled with the dual drive gives you the flexibility to fine-tune your filament tension.
+This powerhouse of an extruder just keeps puling

 Instead of pulling from the Inlet of the extruder, pull from the outlet.
 This is to help prevent the filament from sticking in the extruder.
-When you do a cold pull, the filament is usually larger at the tip.
-So, if you pull from the PTFE tube side, this will take the thin side of the filament through the extruder resulting in an easy atomic pull and a unblocked nozzle.
+When you do a cold pull, the filament is usually more substantial at the tip.
+So, if you pull from the PTFE tube side, this will take the thin side of the filament through the extruder resulting in an easy atomic pull and an unblocked nozzle.